Tsourdox/useful-state-hooks/README.md

 2. Initial state
 3. Delay (defaults to 1000 millisecons).

-Both the intial state and the delay are optional:
+Both the initial state and the delay are optional:

 ```
 const [query, setQuery] = useDebounceState((query) => {